 In addition to wages the apprentice is covered by an extensive fringe benefit package that includes health coverage for the apprentice and all of their dependents, an annuity plan, three different retirement plans, and life insurance.

-Upon completion of the related schooling and 4,800 hours of OJT the apprentice will be advanced to the status of Technician with all the pay and fringe benefits currently in effect.
+Upon Completion of 6000 hours with the related schooling and OJT hours, the apprentice will be advanced to the status of Technician with all the pay and fringe benefits currently in effect.

 Tuition: The tuition for the Telecommunication program is $320.00 – 350.00 per semester.
 There are two semesters a year which equals $640.00 – 700.00 a year in tuition.
 The tuition is paid through our affiliate Ogden Weber Technical College.
 You will never attend their facility, but with this affiliation there are benefits to the apprenticeship programs.
 If you have not attended Ogden Weber Technical College in the past 6 months, or ever, there will also be a onetime fee of $30.00.
 This is a registration fee and will come due first week of attendance.